UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint0/process.md

 ## Meetings

-• Meetings took place frequently (2-3 Days) and the times schedules were discussed beforehand to optimize everyones schedules.
+• Meetings took place frequently (2-3 Days) and the times schedules were discussed beforehand to optimize everyones schedules (usually between 6:00 PM & 9:00 PM.)

 • Meetings generally took 30 mins - 1hr in which everyone would discuss the tasks they performed and how they plan to contribute in the future